fouadh/gocan/doc/commands/gocan_entity-efforts-per-team.md

-      --after string    Fetch all the entity efforts after this day --before string   Fetch the entity efforts before this day --csv             get the results in csv format -h, --help            help for entity-efforts-per-author -s, --scene string    Scene name
+      --after string    Fetch all the entity efforts after this day --before string   Fetch the entity efforts before this day --csv             get the results in csv format -h, --help            help for entity-efforts-per-team -s, --scene string    Scene name
       --verbose         display the log information
 ```